Virtual keyboard apps removed from Chinese app stores

-Chinese app stores removed several apps developed by companies including Sogou (SOGO.N) and Iflytek (002230.SZ) amid increased scrutiny of the technology sector and data protection.
+BEIJING (Reuters) - Chinese app stores removed several apps developed by companies including Sogou and Iflytek amid increased scrutiny of the technology sector and data protection.

 Iflytek said in a statement that the app was removed due to violations of personal data collection rules, and it already completed the “rectification” and was currently waiting for approval from the regulators.